MarcelMeurer/WVD-Hydra/README.md

 ## Get help
 If you are not familiar with the first configuration and creating a service principal in Azure, write us a mail to give you free support: [info@itprocloud.com](mailto:info@itprocloud.com)

+## **IMPORTANT**: Action required: Update to DesktopVirtualization API v.
+2024-04-08-preview
+Microsoft started to inform customers to update applications unsing the DesktopVirtualization API.
+The Hydra version **1.1.0.3** (expected mid of December) will use only the updated APIs. **To avoid service disruptions, update Hydra to version 1.1.0.3 or newer before March 2025.**.
+[How to update Hydra](#updates-and-releases)
+> *You're receiving this notice because you currently manage your Azure Virtual Desktop resources using Microsoft.DesktopVirtualization APIs that are being removed.* On 11 March 2025, the following DesktopVirtualization APIs will no longer be supported, and you'll need to update to either API v.
+2024-04-08-preview or API v.
+2024-04-03

-## **IMPORTANT**: Random error messages from the AVD Agent and hosts are going into "Need Assistance"
+## Random error messages from the AVD Agent and hosts are going into "Need Assistance"
 Today, I got a lot of emails and team messages.
 Customers are seeing the following error message on session hosts in the Azure Portal and in Hydra:
 > NAT shape is Undetermined when probing [turn:20.202.248.2:3478?Udp] TURN relay health check failed for server [turn:20.202.248.2:3478?Udp] - One or more errors occurred.->Timed out waiting for Receive to complete - Code: -2147467259 - 2024-09-26T07:39:15.704086Z